• Skip to primary navigation

 Plan on Having Visitors Regularly?

 Visitors who are staying at the apartment too often may put the resident at risk of being accused of having additional persons living in the apartment.
-In some situations this might be considered cause for eviction.
-For this reason, the renter should be sure he is familiar with the terms of the agreement before allowing others to spend the night in the apartment on a regular basis.
+In some situations, this might be considered cause for eviction.
+For this reason, the renter should be sure to familiarize themselves with the terms of the agreement before allowing others to spend the night in the apartment on a regular basis.

 Reader Interactions